rubenmeza/weather-api/README.md

 - [ ] Add an additional GET parameter that allows getting the forecast of a specific day.
 The parameter value is between 0 and 6(0 is for today).
 TIP: you have to use an additional openweather endpoint.
 - [ ] add docker
 - [ ] request openweathermap API concurrently using go routines

+## Notes
+> Feel free to comment with any suggestion that may improve the code